c01d43am/Discord-Bot-EVA-/README.md

 # Eva (Discord Bot)
 coded in Javascript (nodejs)

-Before compiling make sure you read (Readme.txt)
+Before Using make sure you read Every code line by line 🤣

 feel free to use